The information on this page was collected from public resources and does not constitute legal advice.

 How can I travel to another (specific) country?Ukrainians or citizens of other visa-free countries can continue to travel to other EU/Schengen countries for up to 90 days in 180 days.
 If you have been granted temporary protection and you do not hold a valid travel document, the Ministry of the Interior or the Police will issue Travel Identity Card but only after proving that you need to leave the Czech Republic (by plane ticket, bus / train ticket, professional reasons).
 Local conditions at workplace do not allow the Police or the Ministry of the Interior to issue Travel Identity Cards in other than truly well founded cases.
 Check out the official governmentโs page Travel options are:

 How long can I stay?You can stay in the Czech Republic up to 90 days in any 180-day period visa free.
-If you received temporary protection, you will be able to stay in the Czech Republic for up to 1 year (until March 31st, 2023 at the latest). |
+If you received and extended temporary protection, you will be able to stay in the Czech Republic until September 30, 2023. |

 Where can an unaccompanied minor get help?You can contact the offices of social-legal protection of children (they are part of the social affairs departments of municipal and regional authorities); contacts are available on the websites of all offices.
 You can also contact the 24-hour information line of the Ministry of the Interior: +420 974 801 802 or e-mail ukrajina@mvcr.cz.
 An official leaflet about help provided to Ukrainian children is here |